SanKrishnan/Project-Exibition-1/README.md

 2️⃣ First
 An initial prototype version of the website.

-Contains the foundational layout and basic styling.
+Contains foundational layout and basic styling.

 Helps in structuring and testing UI components before finalizing the project.